Ming Dynasty — Epoch of All Round Prosperity

-At the same time, the last emperor of the Yuan Dynasty Toghon Temür took his entire government and army, escaped northward till the outside of the Great Wall, and built another Kingdom named the Northern Yuan.
+At the same time, the last emperor of the Yuan Dynasty, Toghon Temür, took his entire government and army, escaped northward to the outside of the Great Wall, and built another Kingdom named the Northern Yuan.

-Then Emperor Zhu Yuanzhang commanded his army to keep fighting against the Northern Yuan, for several times.
-Until General Lan Yu eliminated the Golden Family and the main force of the Northern Yuan, and achieved the final success.
+Then Emperor Zhu Yuanzhang commanded his army to fight against the Northern Yuan several times until General Lan Yu eliminated the Golden Family and the main force of the Northern Yuan and achieved final success.

-The new empire that he built was open minded, independent and prosperous, in which people could have stable, wealthy lives.
+The new empire Ming was open-minded, independent, and prosperous so that people could have stable, wealthy lives.

-The largest palatial architectures in the Medieval Era, the The Forbidden City of Nanjing (about 101.
-35 million square meters), were constructed in the capital city soon.
+The largest palatial architecture in the Medieval Era, The Forbidden City of Nanjing (about 101.
+35 million square meters), was soon constructed in the capital city.

-Unearthed Stone Dragon Stigma of the Relic of The Forbidden City of Nanjing (Built in 1366 — 1392) of the Ming Dynasty — Nanjing Museum (Photo by Dongmaiying)
+Unearthed Stone Dragon Stigma of the Relic of The Forbidden City of Nanjing (Built in 1366 — 1392) of Ming — Nanjing Museum (Photo by Dongmaiying)

-Emperor Zhu Yuanzhang gave the throne to his grandson, a talented, nice young monarch.
-However, his fourth son did not satisfy with his power being taken away by this young monarch.
+Emperor Zhu Yuanzhang gave the throne to his grandson, a talented, excellent young monarch who tried to take power away from other royals.

-This was the ambitious Zhu Di, honored as Yongle Emperor (or Emperor Chengzu of Ming).
-He cruelly murdered those supporters of his nephew emperor, such as the intelligent Confucianist Fang Xiaoru, and the beloved husband of Princess Zhu Changning.
+The new emperor Zhu Di, respected as Yongle Emperor or Emperor Chengzu of Ming, cruelly murdered those supporters of his nephew emperor, such as the intelligent Confucianist Fang Xiaoru and the beloved husband of Princess Zhu Changning.

-His favorite grandson was Zhu Zhanji, whom he even took to the battlefields and taught him in person how to fight in a war, as well as how to manage a country.
+He also took his favorite grandson Zhu Zhanji to the battlefields and taught him in person how to fight in a war and manage a country.